 - Stage three is the Out of Pocket Maximum (the “they pay”) stage.
 This is your financial stop loss.
 This is where the financial bleeding stops.

 There can also be co-pays with a policy.
 A co-pay is a specific dollar amount for a certain service.
 For instance you go to a family doctor and you have a “co-pay” of $20.
+Many times there are co-pays with prescription benefits.
+For example a Tier 1 generic might have a $10 co-pay, a Tier 2 generic a $15 co-pay, etc..
 A co-pay is a set dollar amount.
 Co-Insurance is a set percentage (i.e. 80/20)

 Why not let Medicare follow a similar structure?
-Unify Medicare’s risk pools.
+Unify Medicare’s risk pools and trust funds.
 Create a standard deductible and co-insurance rate.
 Medicare would have a huge risk pool driving those costs down.
 Then the ancillary risks could be taken care of in a competitive supplemental market.

-- Stage 2 Co-Insurance (the “you both pay” stage).
+Stage 2 Co-Insurance (the “you both pay” stage).
 Standard co-insurance percentage would be 70/30.
 Part B co-insurance is currently 80/20, but IS subject to excess charges from some doctors.
-Excess charges in the current system could drive the percentage to something more like a 65/35 split.
+Though rare, excess charges in the current system could drive the percentage to something more like a 65/35 split.

 Supplemental companies would be able to sell policies that could cover more of the deductible (in $250 increments), increase co-insurance from 70/30 to 80/20 or even 90/10.
 The the Out of Pocket Maximums could be improved in $500 increments.
-There could be some supplements that also included co-pays (much as the “N” supplement does now).
+There could be some supplements that also included co-pays for office visits, emergency room visits, x-rays, etc.

 This would create a system where consumers can comparison shop.
 If someone wanted $750 per person deductible, 80/20 co-insurance, and a $6000 out of pocket maximum it could quote that from any number of insurance companies.